Heirloom Cowpeas

 Heirloom cowpeas, shelled and harvested from Stacy Lyn's garden cooked into a soup

-Have y’all heard about cowpeas?
-You may have never heard that name, but you’ve probably had them before.
-“Cowpea” is a generic term for more than a dozen types of peas that tolerate humidity, drought, and heat.
+Cowpeas are not really peas but beans.
+Both beans and peas are types of legumes, so they’re all in the same family.
+“Cowpea” is a generic term for more than a dozen varieties of legumes that are thought to be native to West Africa.
+They grow well in the South because they tolerate heat, humidity, and even drought.
 My dad passed several heirloom cowpeas down to me from his garden, ones that he received as seeds from his own father’s garden.

 You can order cowpeas online or buy them at your local co-op.
 They are a perfect cover crop if you need nitrogen in your garden.
 Cowpea are “running” plants, meaning they grow into a vine that is perfect for a garden trellis if you want to grow vertically.